 Maybe you have written a script instead that that will generate all these signature files?
 Clever guy!

-Chances are good that your users use a variety of email programs (but primarily, they likely use Outlook on Windows and Mac).
+The chances are good that your users use various email programs (but primarily, they likely use Outlook on Windows and Mac).
 How do you ensure that signatures appear as they should across all of these email platforms?
-Maybe you don’t care about programs other than Outlook, because they are quite difficult to update manually.
-If so let’s focus on Outlook.
+Maybe you don’t care about programs other than Outlook because they are quite difficult to update manually.
+If so, let’s focus on Outlook.
 It’s not our recommendation, but let’s explore that.

-So where do you put the signature?
-Well, it depends on your OS version, language version, and Outlook version.
+So, where do you put the signature?
+Well, it depends on your OS version, the language version, and the Outlook version.
 But as the clever and cost-efficient IT guy you are, you will take this case-by-case once you access each individual’s PC or Mac.
 Right?
 Right?!
 Do you now see the difficulties you might run into?

-You won’t be able to manually manage Mac signatures with your signature files, because the file system is inaccessible for normal people, even you.
-You can paste in the signature using the signature editor, but then the end result is very likely going to look odd.
+You won’t manually manage Mac signatures with your signature files because the file system is inaccessible for normal people, even you.
+You can paste in the signature using the signature editor, but the result will likely look odd.
 Of course, maybe your Mac users aren’t that important (except when you speak with us about your requirements, right?!).
 All right then, we’ll leave Mac out of it for now.